Couples and Parkinson's: Not Fight(ing) Club

 Psychology Today listed some common problems couples have.
 I'm borrowing a few to talk about them in regard to Parkinson's couples.

-- Sex: 3 out of the 30 problems listed in the article were realted to sex and intimacy.
+Three out of the 30 problems listed in the article were related to sex and intimacy.
 While some meds can instigate extreme levels of interest, more meds and urinary issues wipe out interest.
 It's real, and yes, Parkinson's sucks.
 When the naked stuff is gone, it's all about words, memories, and simple affections.
 If there are no common interests, what then?
 Thus, go back to 1 and 2.

-- The boss: For me, I'm OK with letting my wife handle what she's better at or things I can't do.
+For me, I'm OK with letting my wife handle what she's better at or things I can't do.
 For instance, she aligns the Christmas tree.
 I write the Christmas cards.
 Also, we've always worked on the vested interest point of view.
-For example, she has better taste in what the house looks like, so "pick a color scheme, Heather."
+For example, she has better taste in what the house looks like.
 We decided on the house itself together.
 I'll choose the size of the TV.

-- Privacy: Caregivers need an outlet.
-Parkies (people with Parkinson's) need one, too.
-We can do this by being all 'Hemingway' and allude to certain things not working.
+Caregivers need an outlet.
+People with Parkinson's need one, too.
+We can do this by being all "Hemingway" and allude to certain things not working.
 It can also be done in detail, when necessary.
 However, if we don't find a trustworthy outlet and an ability to discuss Parkinson's health issues with outside help and one another, we create a recipe for disaster.
 Nobody wants compounded problems.

-- Children: How do we raise them and help them cope?
+How do we raise them and help them cope?
 Should we have any?
-I don't have any (PD put the final nail in that decision), so I'll send you to Maria DeLeon who wrote about Parkinson's and having children.
+I don't have any (PD put the final nail in that decision), so I'll send you to this article about Parkinson's and having children.

-The list I had listed jealousy, but with PD it's more the root of jealousy - insecurity.
+I had listed jealousy as a relationship problem, but with Parkinson's it's more the root of jealousy - insecurity.
 Sometimes I think, "Will you leave me when I can't give you what I used to?"
 I wish I knew how to approach this other than to talk openly with each other and trained counselors often.
 Somethings you just can't go alone.
-Also, I don't want to single out posts on this website, but all too many people ended up here.

 That said, every caregiver needs to find their own way through this.
 Who am I to tell you what your own answer is?